springfall2008/batpred/docs/install.md

 ## AppDaemon install

 - Install AppDaemon add-on [https://github.com/hassio-addons/addon-appdaemon](https://github.com/hassio-addons/addon-appdaemon)
-    - You will find the appdeamon.yaml file in addon_configs/a0d7b954_appadeamon
+    - You will find the appdaemon.yaml file in addon_configs/a0d7b954_appadaemon
-        - Add to the appdamon: setion **apps_dir** which should point to /homeassistant/appdaemon/apps
+        - Add to the appdaemon: setion **apps_dir** which should point to /homeassistant/appdaemon/apps
         - Set the **time_zone** correctly in appdaemon.yaml (e.g. Europe/London)
-        - Add **thread_duration_warning_threshold: 120** to the appdaemon.yml file in the appdaemon section
+        - Add **thread_duration_warning_threshold: 120** to the appdaemon.yaml file in the appdaemon section
-        - It's recommended you set a new logfile location so that you can see the complete logs, I set mine to /homeassistant/appdaemon/appdaemon.log and increase the maximum size to capture a days woth
+        - It's recommended you set a new logfile location so that you can see the complete logs, I set mine to /homeassistant/appdaemon/appdaemon.log and increase the maximum size and number of generations to capture a few days worth

 Example config:
 ```